GurpreetCheema/Cleveland-Museum-of-Art/README.md

 Editor: Visual Studio Code or PyCharm will do the work.

 Visual Studio Code: Add Python Extension, which should be the first link when searching for python.
+Also adding Live server extension will be helpful too.

 How to run this program: